-- 9. The evidence shows that a significant proportion of houses in multiple occupation (HMOs) in Bargate, Bevois, Portswood and Swaythling wards are being managed sufficiently ineffectively as to give rise, or to be likely to give rise, to one or more particular problems either for those occupying the HMOs or for members of the public. - 10.
-This includes serious problems with poor property conditions, poor management and antisocial behaviour, which are not being adequately addressed through the council's Mandatory Licensing Scheme (which only covers HMOs comprising three or more storeys and occupied by five or more people) and other enforcement and regulatory measures. - 11.
-The council has considered other courses of action, including the use of existing powers under the Housing Act 2004, but has determined that these will not be as effective in dealing with the problems in question. - 12.
-Making the designation will significantly assist the council in dealing with the problems in question without increasing homelessness or the number of empty properties.
-In conjunction with other courses of action, it will enable the council to focus initially on those areas with the most serious issues and, with costs borne by landlords, will give the council the resources it needs to robustly tackle problems and improve management and standards.
-This would be a proportionate response to address community concerns about the local impact of HMOs whilst ensuring safe, good quality privately rented accommodation is available to meet housing needs. - 13.
-All reasonable steps have been taken to consult persons who are likely to be affected by the designation and representations have been considered. - 14.
-As a result of representations made during the consultation and a review of the evidence available, it is considered appropriate to evaluate the success of the scheme in Bevois, Bargate, Portswood and Swaythling wards during its first three years of operation, before designating other areas of the city, or the entire city, as being subject to Additional Licensing, as appropriate.
-Any distortion of the market in undesignated areas will be actively monitored and existing enforcement tools will continue to be used in those areas. - 15.
+- 1. The evidence shows that a significant proportion of houses in multiple occupation (HMOs) in Bargate, Bevois, Portswood and Swaythling wards are being managed sufficiently ineffectively as to give rise, or to be likely to give rise, to one or more particular problems either for those occupying the HMOs or for members of the public. - 2.
+This includes serious problems with poor property conditions, poor management and antisocial behaviour, which are not being adequately addressed through the Council's Mandatory Licensing Scheme (which only covers HMOs comprising three or more storeys and occupied by five or more people) and other enforcement and regulatory measures. - 3.
+The Council has considered other courses of action, including the use of existing powers under the Housing Act 2004, but has determined that these will not be as effective in dealing with the problems in question. - 4.
+Making the designation will significantly assist the Council in dealing with the problems in question without increasing homelessness or the number of empty properties.
+In conjunction with other courses of action, it will enable the Council to focus initially on those areas with the most serious issues and, with costs borne by landlords, will give the Council the resources it needs to robustly tackle problems and improve management and standards.
+This would be a proportionate response to address community concerns about the local impact of HMOs whilst ensuring safe, good quality privately rented accommodation is available to meet housing needs. - 5.
+All reasonable steps have been taken to consult persons who are likely to be affected by the designation and representations have been considered. - 6.
+As a result of representations made during the consultation and a review of the evidence available, it is considered appropriate to evaluate the success of the scheme in Bevois, Bargate, Portswood and Swaythling wards during its first three years of operation, before designating other areas of the City, or the entire City, as being subject to Additional Licensing, as appropriate.
+Any distortion of the market in undesignated areas will be actively monitored and existing enforcement tools will continue to be used in those areas. - 7.
 A minimum of three months is legally required between making a designation and it coming into force.
-An additional month is considered prudent to appoint and establish the new team and allow sufficient time for promotion. - 16.
-Section 56(2) of the Housing Act 2004 states that in making a designation for additional licensing the local housing authority should be able to show that it considers a "significant proportion of the HMOs of that description in an area are being managed significantly ineffectively as to give rise, or to be likely to give rise, to one or more particular problems either for those occupying the HMOs or for members of the public".
-Data from the four wards in particular show that this criterion is met.
-For example, the number of complaints received about the internal condition of HMOs adversely impacting on the health, safety and welfare of occupiers and the landlords of these properties failing to take appropriate steps to address the issues.
-Residents in these areas also regularly complain about significant and persistent problems with noise nuisance, litter, waste, lettings boards and the external conditions and curtilage (including yards and gardens) adversely impacting upon the general character and amenity of the area in which they are located.
+An additional month is considered prudent to appoint and establish the new team and allow sufficient time for promotion.